-Note: If institutional/related requirements are waived, additional elective courses will be needed to meet the minimum hours required for the degree.
+Note: If institutional/related requirements are waived. additional elective courses will be needed to meet the minimum hours required for the degree.

-ACCT 2110 - Introduction to Financial Accounting

-ACCT 2120 - (3) Introduction to Managerial

-//// Accounting (3)

-ECON 2110 - Macroeconomic Prinicples (3)

-ECON 2120 - Microeconomic Principles (3)

-MATH 1350 - Introduction to Statistical (4)
+ACCT 2110 - Principles of Accounting I (3) ACCT 2120 - Principles of Accounting II (3) ECON 2110 - Macroeconomic Principles (3) ECON 2120 - Microeconomic Principles (3) MATH 1350 - Introduction to Statistical (4)

-Electives - 6 h ours
+Electives - 6 hours